 For the safety of the railroad employees working along the tracks in train yards, a whistle signal that a locomotive is about to move tells workers they should get out of the way of the train.
 That helps to prevent injury.
 Similarly, for employees working on the tracks in the countryside or on a bridge, a whistle blast from an approaching train warns the workers to get off the tracks.
-That is important because engineers' views of the track, trees next to the track, or circumstances such as darkness or bad weather that make it difficult to see people and objects far away.
+That is important because engineers' views of the tracks ahead of their train may be limited by curves in the track, trees next to the track, or circumstances such as darkness or bad weather that make it difficult to see people and objects far away.